jianwu-github/keras-qa-with-memory-networks/README.md

-## Training Keras LSTM Model for Sentiment Analysis
+## Training End-To-End Memory Networks for Question Answering Tasks with Kears